MetroMLS/data-dictionary/README.md

 var ppty = new Property({ /*...*/ })
 ```

-## Version
+## What is this?

+The [Real Estate Standards Organization](http://reso.org/) (RESO) has defined a standard schema for real estate advertising data called the [Data Dictionary](http://www.reso.org/data-dictionary).
+The goal is to allow interoperability between vendors that work with real estate data.

-This repo encodes the Data Dictionary as described in [RESO Data Dictionary 1.3 - Production Release](http://www.reso.org/data-dictionary-1-3), with Core fields as
+This repo provides the Data Dictionary as described in [RESO Data Dictionary 1.3 - Production Release](http://www.reso.org/data-dictionary-1-3), with Core fields as
 defined in [Certification Rules v1.0.1a (pdf)](http://www.reso.org/assets/Certifications/resodatadictionarycertificationrules_v1.0.1a.pdf).

-## Repo Owner
+## Repo owner

 [Luke Vivier](https://github.com/lvivier)